Head of Workforce Development

-Currently, Kim is a training practitioner in NTV’s training team, conducting workshops for professionals in the field, along with the delivery of the Graduate Certificate in Client Assessment and Case Management as both a trainer and assessor.
+Currently Kim is a training practitioner in NTV’s training team, conducting workshops for professionals in the field, along with the Graduate Certificate in Client Assessment and Case Management in an assessor role.

-Sue has worked as a designer in education – for government, private providers and in the not for profit sector – over a number of years, in a range of graphic/multimedia design, marketing and resource development roles.
+Sue has worked as a designer in education for government, private providers and in the ‘not for profit’ sector over a number of years, in a range of graphic design, marketing and resource development roles.

-Her skills include resource design; marketing and promotional materials; illustration – both technical and original art; editing, designing and desktop publishing training materials; and more recently, course design and development using Articulate Storyline for delivery in various LMS.
+Her skills include resource design – designing, desktop publishing and editing training materials; marketing and promotional materials; illustration – both technical and original art; and more recently, course design and development using Articulate Storyline for delivery in various LMS.

-Sue currently works with training practitioners to develop engaging presentation and resource materials for participants in NTV’s non-accredited and accredited training programs, as well as supporting other areas of NTV with resource and design requirements.
+Sue currently works with training practitioners to develop presentation, resource and assessment materials for participants in NTV’s non-accredited and accredited training programs, as well as supporting other areas of NTV with their design requirements.

-Currently Steve is a training practitioner in NTV’s training team, conducting workshops for professionals in the sector, along with the delivery of the Graduate Certificate in Client Assessment and Case Management in conjunction with Swinburne University.
+Jodie is currently a Training Practitioner with NTV’s training team, conducting workshops for professionals in the sector along with the delivery of the Graduate Certificate in Client Assessment and Case Management as a Trainer and Assessor.